 ASPI realized that there were opportunities to improve the monitoring process and minimize risks such as sepsis from biopsies.
 Early on, the organization raised awareness of the potential risks from the use of contrasts such as gadolinium.
 As an international organization, ASPI continues to build bridges between nations and their approaches.

-Active Surveillance Patients International (ASPI) will empower men diagnosed with low-risk and intermediate prostate cancer, including Gleason 6-7, by providing the latest information to allow for informed decisions with your physician, regarding approaches to active surveillance.
+Active Surveillance Patients International (ASPI) will empower men diagnosed with low and intermediate risk prostate cancer, including Gleason 6-7, by providing the latest information to allow for informed decisions with your physician, regarding approaches to active surveillance.
 Our vision is to develop proactive patients by providing the latest data and fostering the understanding necessary to pursue the best outcomes with the least intervention.